philzook58/philzook58.github.io/_posts/2022-04-14-egraph-chr.md

 We see here we end up with 2 eclasses and 3 enodes.
 This is correct.

 To embed egraph rewriting was a bit trickier.
 It turns out CHR has a pretty rigid execution order semantics.
 It appears that it grabs off the top of th constraint store and applies the rules in order.
 For egraph rewriting this is a problem.
+We don't in general expect egraph ewriting to finish.
+We need to early stop it.
+In addition, the naive way of doing this was just churning in a loop on the first rules and the top of the constraint store.

 What I decided to do was batch the rewrites together.
-Instead of directly writing into `eclass`, instead I generate `eclass2` constraints.
-I then collect these up into a list using `collect`.
+Instead of directly writing into `eclass`, instead I generate `eclass2/2` constraints.
+I then collect these up into a list using `collect/1`.
 This completes a single ematching run.
 Then if I want to continue `process` converts this list back into `eclass` constraints that can trigger more rewriting rules firing.

 ```prolog